 This signature event brings thought leaders together to explore ideas on increasing access to high quality education in computer science, coding and making, with a particular focus on equity and inclusion.
-Attendees share the same goals: how to best use effective education as a driver for greater diversity, faster economic growth and better preparation for 21st century careers. #InfyXRoads
+Attendees share the same goals: how to best use effective education as a driver for greater diversity, faster economic growth and better preparation for 21st century careers. #InfyXRoads.

-CrossRoads 2016 Videos
+CrossRoads 2016 videos and speakers

-If our future is invented by those who can make, how might we help individuals acquire the foundational skill of “making”?
+If our future is invented by those who can make, how might we help individuals acquire the foundational skill of Making?
 Key skills such as problem solving, critical thinking, and creativity are experiential in nature and can be developed over the course of projects and making.

 Through the Infy Maker Awards program, we support today’s makers at schools and in communities, encouraging them to become our next generation of inventors.
 This #InfyMakers awards program, launched in June 2015 to celebrate the White House’s “National Week of Making”, recognizes the Maker Movement and inventors.